chloefouilloux/Fibrosis_BAMF/README.md

 Hello,

 Welcome to our very cool, very awesome **immunity/infection** dataset.
 Here, we look at 8 lakes every month over the course of a year.
-We sample the "super"model, the threespine stickleback, looking for the presence and intensity of infection by the trophically transmitted tapeworm, *Schistocephalus solidus*.
+We sample the "super"model (credit to Jesse Weber who said this and I found it hilarious), the threespine stickleback, looking for the presence and intensity of infection by the trophically transmitted tapeworm, *Schistocephalus solidus*.
 Paired with looking into infection dynamics in natural populations we also are able to get a pulse of immune dynamics within these same hosts by the extent of fibrosis present in the peritoneal cavity of fish.
 How cool is that!

 This look a lot of time to wrangle and code, so I am very happy for everyone to look through everything and provide feedback and insight.
 Thank you for your light and support!